pdwaggoner/hhi/README.md

 ## How do I get `hhi `?

-Though the full package will soon be released on CRAN, you can access the pre-released version (1.0.0) here at my `hhi` [GitHub](https://github.com/pdwaggoner/hhi) repository.
+Though the full package will soon be released on CRAN, you can access the pre-released version (1.0.0) here at my `hhi` [repository](https://github.com/pdwaggoner/hhi).
 Check back for updates and the full release at CRAN soon.
 If you have any questions or find any bugs requiring fixing, please feel free to [contact me](http://www.philipdwaggoner.com/).

 ## References
 1. Herfindahl, Orris C. 1950.
 "Concentration in the steel industry."
 Ph.D. dissertation, Columbia University.